-- 4.12.1 Forced marriage is also a form of so called "honour-based" abuse.
+- 14.1 Forced marriage is also a form of so called "honour-based" abuse.
 Forcing a person into marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form or coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
-Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - 4.12.2 Guidance on the warning signs that forced marriage may be about to take place, or may have already taken place, can be found on pages 13-14 of the Multi-agency guidelines: handling case of forced marriage (HM Government, June 2014).
+Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - 14.2 Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - 14.3 Guidance on the warning signs that forced marriage may be about to take place, or may have already taken place, can be found on pages 39-44 of the Multi-agency guidelines: handling case of forced marriage (HM Government, April 2023). - 14.4 Staff should speak to the DSL if they have any concerns.
+Pages 75-80 of the Multiagency guidelines: handling case of forced marriage (HM Government, April 2023) focus on the role of schools in detecting and reporting forced marriage and the Forced Marriage Unit can be contacted on 020 7008 0151 or fmu@fco.gov.uk for advice and information.

-4.12.3 Staff should speak to the DSL if they have any concerns.
-Pages 32-36 of the Multi-agency guidelines: handling case of forced marriage (HM Government, June 2014) focus on the role of schools in detecting and reporting forced marriage and the Forced Marriage Unit can be contacted on 020 7008 0151 or fmu@fco.gov.uk for advice and information.
+15 Radicalisation and the Prevent duty

-4.13 Radicalisation and the Prevent duty
+- 15.1 The School has a legal duty to have due regard to the need to prevent people from being drawn into terrorism. - 15.2 The School aims to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
+Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
+The School is committed to providing a safe space in which children, young people and staff can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.

-- 4.13.1 The School has a legal duty to have due regard to the need to prevent people from being drawn into terrorism. - 4.13.2 The School aims to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
-Being drawn into terrorism includes not just violent extremism but also nonviolent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
-The School is committed to providing a safe space in which children, young people and staff can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments. - 4.13.3 The School has adopted the government's definitions for the purposes of compliance with the Prevent duty:
+15.3 The School has adopted the government's definitions for the purposes of compliance with the Prevent duty: